 Who will write up Messaging for All Station Managers to Use: Gabe.
 We need consensus from at least the Executive Team on the final draft.
-This should be done by Wednesday, September 11.
+This should be done by Friday, August 29.

-Post-event follow-up: Request Urbana Mayor Diane Marlin and other officials to sign thank you cards for station managers.
+Post-event follow-up: Request Urbana Mayor and other officials to sign thank you cards for station managers.

 Walk ‘n’ Roll to School Day Welcome Stations: